KeyanSong/431-2018/README.md

 The most recent draft of [the course notes](https://thomaselove.github.io/2018-431-book/) is now available.

+## Software

+This course requires you to download and install the (free) R software, as well as the (equally free) R Studio development environment.
+Instructions for [installing (and updating) the software are here](https://github.com/THOMASELOVE/431-2018/tree/master/software).

+## Data and Code

+Data and code for the course is available at [this page](https://github.com/THOMASELOVE/431-2018-data).

 ## Contact Us

 If you have questions about the course that are not answered on this page, please email Dr. Love at `Thomas dot Love at case dot edu`.